igorw/weblog/_drafts/2014-12-03-stack-machines-calls.md

 The anatomy of a procedure call will vary by language, operating system and CPU architecture.
 There will usually be standard conventions for the instructions involved in performing them, known as **calling conventions**.

+Calling conventions have everything to do with how

 ## Summary

 <span style="background-color: yellow;">